LeonardoTrapani/rediredge/README.md

 **Horizontal Scaling (optional)**

-Run multiple instances of Caddy and Go redirector; place them behind your load balancer.
+Run multiple instances of the Go redirector; place them behind your load balancer.
 Redis can be scaled with replicas or clustering.

 ## How syncing works (Postgres → Redis)